Skip to main content

 estimated_biomass = regr_rf.predict(X)

-For outputting a raster, copy the labels raster to a biomass raster, then cycle through the segments and assign the biomass estimate to each individual tree segment.
+To output a raster, pre-allocate (copy) an array from the labels raster, then cycle through the segments and assign the biomass estimate to each individual tree segment.

 #Set an out raster with the same size as the labels